El Paso Workers’ Comp Lawyer

 The employer and insurance provider are responsible for the payment of affordable and required healthcare and prescriptions for any work environment injuries.
 Depending upon the injury this medical care can consist of surgery, hospitalization, physical treatment and chronic pain management.

-Temporary partial special needs advantages are available to workers who have returned to work considering their injury but are earning less than they were making at the time of their work injury due to the debilitating effects of the injury.
+Temporary partial special needs advantages are available to workers who have returned to work, but are earning less than they were making at the time of their work injury due to the debilitating effects of the injury.
 These partial impairment advantages end when the employee’s wage rises to 90 per-cent or more of their pre-injury wage.

 Occupation rehabilitation benefits are available for hurt employees who require support in returning to their previous job or a similar task in a various work environment.
 These benefits enable the arrangement of a number of programs such as retraining and on-the-job training.